 Our Vision is for all students to be engaged in using systems-level, scientific thinking to better understand and participate in solving today’s complex problems.

-Our Mission is therefore to cultivate cross-disciplinary skills for solving complex problems.
+Our Purpose is to cultivate cross-disciplinary skills for solving complex problems.

 We do this through an iterative program that is centered on a cross-disciplinary summer internship.